abel1502/mipt-kp-master/NOTES.md

 - Maybe also plot something related to the backups as another result.
 - No need to show code, discuss details or Azure API in particular.
 - Understanding prior work is key to answering questions.
-- Three points: cost analysis; traditional (alogrithm optimizations) and safety (combination with encryption).
+- Three points: cost analysis; traditional (algorithm optimizations) and safety (combination with encryption).
 Should be a lot of articles in all of them